Equivariant graph neural networks for fast electron density estimation of molecules, liquids, and solids: Results

 For every molecule, the deviation is numerically integrated over the simulated volume.
 This serves as an estimate of inherent variations in DFT derived density and is analogous to the error measure \eqref{eq:mae} used for the machine learning models.
 The DFT variation of 1000 molecules is shown along with the prediction test set (10000 molecules) errors in \figref{fig:qm9_test_errors_histogram}.
 The average DFT variation across molecules is \SI{0.60}{\percent}, which is generally higher than the DeepDFT error.
-This hints that the accuracy of DeepDFT might be limited by the accuracy of the DFT method and could benefit from more accurate electron density data.
-Moreover notice that the distribution of errors from the DeepDFT model has a much longer tail than DFT variation.
+However, notice that the distribution of errors from the DeepDFT model has a much longer tail than DFT variation.
 There is even a single test point with \SI{11}{\percent} error (not visible on the histogram figure).
 This is not the case for the two other datasets and is caused by the large chemical and structural variations within the QM9 dataset.
 Modeling the uncertainty and detecting outliers is therefore important for future models.
 Error isosurfaces for four example molecules are shown in \figref{fig:error_isosurfaces}.
-We are showing two very high error examples, an average error datapoint and the lowest error example in the test set.
-The highest error example is a clear outlier and has very unnatural bond angles.
-The ammonia example (NH3) is an isolated group and is therefore not well represented in the training data.
-The average and lowest error points are well represented in the dataset and especially the hydrocarbon is easily learned.
+We are showing two very high error examples (\figref{fig:highest_error} and \figref{fig:high_error}), an average error datapoint (\figref{fig:avg_error}) and the lowest error example (\figref{fig:low_error}) in the test set.
+The highest error example (\figref{fig:highest_error}) is a clear outlier and has very unnatural bond angles.
+The ammonia example (\figref{fig:high_error}) is an isolated group and is therefore not well represented in the training data.
+The average and lowest error points (\figref{fig:avg_error} and \figref{fig:low_error}) are well represented in the dataset and especially the hydrocarbon (\figref{fig:low_error}) is easily learned.
 Previous work focusing only on hydrocarbons could create models reaching an accuracy of \SI{1.26}{\percent} using less than 1000 DFT densities\cite{kamalChargeDensityPrediction2020}.
 Our models are more accurate for hydrocarbons while generalizing to other molecules as well.